jgoldfar/XBraid.jl/README.md

 ### How do I get set up? ###

-* For installation/building of the xbraid library, [`BinDeps.jl`](https://github.com/JuliaLang/BinDeps.jl) package is required.
+* For installation/building of the XBraid library, [`BinDeps.jl`](https://github.com/JuliaLang/BinDeps.jl) package is required.

 * To contribute, please make an issue or pull request.
 As a general guideline, modifications or additional low-level wrappers can be added to libxbraid.jl, and helpers (only) can be added (only) to libxbraid_h.jl.
 High-level wrappers go in the appropriate file(s).